 For example, here's how the Commanding General (CG) of 270 on-campus leadership training programs known as ROTC communicated his vision throughout the U.S.:

 To ensure consistency, the CG repeated his message at regional conferences and did a “spot check” during various visits with Brigades.

 Since the purpose of communication is to achieve common understanding or to create new or better awareness, effective communication demands that you convey your message successfully throughout the organization.

 Imagine what would happen if key leaders did not “buy-in” to your message or they merely retransmitted your words without communicating your intent.
 Your message would be lost in translation and open to interpretation.
 When key leaders accept the message as their own, they pass on the message as it was intended.

 As organizations grow, senior leaders have to exercise increasingly effective communication skills in order to influence the key leaders who have direct contact with so many others.

 Leadership is about Influence

-Before leaders can communicate their vision and get everyone to work toward achieving corporate goals, they have to be able to influence.
-This is all about leadership.
+Before leaders can communicate their vision and get everyone to work toward achieving corporate goals, they have get others to understand why what you are doing is important.

-Communicate your vision with passion so that key leaders “buy-in,” accept your message as if it were their own, and convey your message throughout your organization.
+Communicate your vision so that key leaders understand why.
+If they “buy-in” and accept your message as if it were their own, they will convey your message throughout your organization.